MadHatter-Auditor/vortex-anapole-confinement/README.md

 <<note from author, updated the licenses to AGPL-3.0-only and made shure i put it down as correctly as i could. also initiated contact with an local university in order to digitalize my personal collection of the works of G.H.Mees, this is is a personal effort to combat lost media.
 16-7-26>>
 <<note from author, added the third 9 day'report.png, and 9 day'reports 3.png, a great thanks to all who are interested! <3. also made slight changes to repository, to remove bloat the .SLDDRW files are removed since there are also drawings and the sourcefiles present. a bitt overkill i would say..
 17-7-26>>
 <<note from author, made a new release under version 2.2.0.
 19-7-26>>
+<<note from author, here is a rough digitalization of Mees Diagrams ''The book of signs''.pdf, this is from personal collection.
+PEACE PEACE PEACE 24-7-26>>